 Stoke's Donna Louise Hospice a 'lifeline for families'

-Her mother Tracey said she does not know what they would do without the services offered at the purpose-built building in Trentham.
+Her mother Tracey says she does not know what they would do without the services offered at the purpose-built building in Trentham.